Want CNET to notify you of price drops and the latest stories?

 • Des Moines University College of Osteopathic Medicine, DO

 Heatstroke can happen because of overexertion or strenuous activity, but "classic" heatstrokes occur when someone is exposed to a hot environment and their body temperature rises to dangerous levels.
-Most fatal heat illnesses happen in workers during the first few days of working in warm or hot weather, according to the US Department of Labor, because the body's had no time to acclimate to the increased temperature.
+In people who work outside during the summer, most fatal illnesses happen during the first few days of working in or being exposed to hot weather, according to the US Department of Labor Department, because the body has no time to acclimate to the increased temperature.

-"It's the kind that we see particularly among the elderly, in very young children, like babies, and when we see these heat waves that go on for several days," says Dr. Korin Hudson, an emergency room physician with MedStar Health.
+In addition to workers, heatstroke is especially common among the elderly, very young children, including babies, and in times "when we see these heat waves that go on for several days," Dr. Korin Hudson, an emergency room physician with MedStar Health, told CNET last year.

-Here's what to know if you or someone around you starts experiencing symptoms of heatstroke.
+Here's what to know if you or someone near you starts experiencing symptoms of heatstroke.

 Heatstroke symptoms

-Sometimes, heatstroke can start with symptoms of heat exhaustion, which isn't quite as serious as heatstroke, but still requires someone to cool down as quickly as possible.
-Symptoms of heat exhaustion include nausea, headache, cold skin, a fast or weak pulse and other signs.
+Sometimes, heatstroke can start with symptoms of heat exhaustion, which isn't quite as serious as heatstroke but still requires someone to cool down as quickly as possible.
 If left untreated, heat exhaustion can progress to heatstroke, which is a medical emergency.
 If your symptoms worsen, last more than one hour or you start vomiting, call 911.

 Symptoms of heatstroke, according to the Mayo Clinic and the US Centers for Disease Control and Prevention, include:

-• Hot, flushed, usually dry skin (if your heatstroke was brought on by exercise, it may be damp or dry, the Clinic says)
+• Hot, flushed, usually dry skin (or, alternatively, heavy sweating -- if brought on by exercise, heatstroke may include moist skin)

 • Headache